nicolaromano/BIA4/Workshops/00 - Preliminary material/Introduction to BIA4 workshops.md

 This is as simple as running `pip install jupyterlab` in your terminal; if you are not using `pip` as your package manager see the instructions on the [Jupyter website](https://jupyter.org/install.html).

 I have attached a test notebook (called `Test.ipynb`) which you can use to check that everything works as expected!

+More information about Jupyter can be found on the [Jupyter website](https://jupyter.org/); also [this page on the RealPython website](https://realpython.com/jupyter-notebook-introduction/) provides a brief introduction to Jupyter.